BSc (Hons) in Sports Therapy - Full TimeBook Your Place Now

 - Demonstrate an understanding of practical skills relating to sport and exercise science, from psychological inventories, and in implementing appropriate interventions

 - Be able to suggest appropriate methodologies for a variety of measurements in sports and exercise science

 The Portobello Student Sports Clinic has been an invaluable part of our BSc Sports Therapy Degree training.
-Our Sports Therapy Students are insured to practice under the Society of Sports Tharspists.
+Our Sports Therapy Students are insured to practice under the Society of Sports Therapists.
 Our Student Clinic runs on a Thursday evening in the College.
 As a therapist, practitioner-skills are typically not learned from books or lectures but from years of hands-on work.
-Our students gain early client-contact hours in our Sports Therapy clinic where they are tasked with setting up the clinic, completing client consultations, providing sports therapy treatments and providing rehabilitation or follow-up as required.
-In doing so, our students learn essential clinical skills and work autonomously (with guidance and support from our Clinic Supervisor).
+Our students gain early client-contact hours in our Sports Therapy clinic where you will be tasked with setting up the clinic, completing client consultations, providing sports therapy treatments and providing rehabilitation or follow-up as required.
+In doing so, you will learn the essential clinical skills and work autonomously (with guidance and support from our Clinic Supervisor).

 External Work Placements

-Further to gaining experince with Portobello Student Sports Clinic, students also participate on a work placement programme.
-This provides students with further valuable expierence in a professional environment whilst still under the supervision of an experienced and qualified practitioner.
-Portobello Institute has an extensive network of placements and we offer full support in the event a student struggles to secure a placement.The list below are just some of the centres currently participating on our work placement programme with our undergraduate sports therapy students.
+Further to gaining experince with Portobello Student Sports Clinic, you will also participate on a work placement programme.
+This provides you with further valuable expierence in a professional environment whilst still under the supervision of an experienced and qualified practitioner.
+Portobello Institute has an extensive network of placements and we offer you full support in the event you struggle to secure a placement.The list below are just some of the centres currently participating on our work placement programme with our undergraduate sports therapy students.

 Dunboyne Sports Injury Clinic

 Naas General Hospital